 Yesterday I got an unexpected message on Facebook.

-“Hey Juan?
-So your real name is Ron.
-And obviously you don’t work for McDonald’s.”
+“Hey Juan, I mean Ron.
+So, obviously you don’t work for McDonald’s.”

 She found me after almost a year.
 It just so happened that a friend of her follows my blog and clearly identified me when she saw our photos in her phone.

 I tried apologizing but she stopped me even before I even get a chance to say the word sorry.
 Surprisingly she was pretty cool with it.
-When I added her on Facebook, I understood why.
+When I clicked the “add as friend” button on Facebook, I understood why.

 In her real world, she is far from the dumb office girl that she portrayed during the time we were together.
 She is neither from California nor Indian by ethnicity…

-She’s a pure Filipina who is living in Manila as a young successful lawyer in one of the biggest and reputable law firms in the country.
+She’s living in Manila as a young successful lawyer in one of the biggest and reputable law firms in the country.

 … or so she thought